 Some of the campsites may be available on a first-come, first-served basis, although reservations are highly recommended.
 The main pet-friendly campground consists of 94 camp sites that are spread across five separate loops, 34 of which have electrical hookups for RVs.
 Each camp site is furnished with a fire ring, BBQ grill, and picnic table.
 RVs and trailers cannot exceed 60 feet in length.
 Parking pads are not paved and may require leveling.
 The campground has adequate drinking water stations, as well as restrooms with seasonal showering facilities.
 The park contains a seasonal dump station as well.

 Wild River State Park offers other camping options which include six cabins, seven backpack sites, and four canoe sites along the St. Croix River.

-Canoeing and kayaking are very popular in Wild River State Park for RVers along the St. Croix National Wild and Scenic River.
-Canoeists and kayakers will find numerous put-in and take-out points along the river including a boat ramp in the southern portion of the park near the Sunrise River.
-There is an on-site concessionaire that offers canoe and kayak rentals on an hourly and daily basis.
-A shuttle service is available to help with transportation from various take-out points within the park.
-There are also four canoe campsites available on a first-come, first-serve basis.
-Jet skis are prohibited on the river.
+Canoeists and kayakers will find numerous launch points along the river, including a boat ramp in the southern portion of the park near the Sunrise River.
+There is an on-site marina offering canoe and kayak rentals on both an hourly and daily basis, and a shuttle service is available to help with transportation from various points within the park.
+There are also four canoe campsites available on a first-come, first-served basis.
+Please be aware that jet skis are prohibited on the river.

 Fishing on the St. Croix National Wild and Scenic River within the park is perfect from the shore or off a boat.
-You can enjoy a relaxing time on or along the river while anticipating fish that range from northern pike, walleye, catfish, and smallmouth, as well as largemouth bass.
-Check regulations for appropriate bait use and bag limits.
-The water level for fishing is best seen after the spring melts off.
-Make sure you pack your fishing gear in your camper for to chance to cast your line.
+You can enjoy a relaxing time sinking your line while anticipating a catch that could range from northern pike and walleye to catfish and smallmouth and largemouth bass.
+Check regulations for appropriate bait use and bag limits, and don't forget to buy a Minnesota fishing license.
+The water level for fishing is best after the spring melt.
+Bring your catch back to Airstream to cook up for an old-fashioned camp dinner.